CONTENT WARNING: this article contains mild language, crude humor, alcohol, and Vikings!

 Historians are pretty sure that it was Ragnar who led the Vikings during the Siege of Paris in 845, where a fleet of 120 ships and thousands of warriors kicked the French out of their own city and then (after getting super wasted) ransomed it off to Charles the Bald for 7,000 pounds of silver and gold.

 As it turns out, women in Viking societies actually had nearly equal footing with men, which was rather rare in other medieval civilizations.
-Lagertha may have been the wife of Ragnar Lodbrok, but she was also a formidable warrior in her own right.
+According to the sagas, Lagertha may have been the wife of Ragnar Lodbrok, but she was also a formidable warrior in her own right.

 She was a legendary shield maiden, who courageously fought in numerous battles and even saved Ragnar’s life on more than one occasion, according to 12th century, Danish historian, Saxo Grammaticus.
 After Ragnar divorced her to hook up with this other chick, named Thora Borgarhjört, Lagertha remarried and settled down in Norway.